klebgenomics/KleborateModular/docs/source/modules.rst

 Resistance scores and counts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Running the KpSC AMR module automatically runs additional modules for generating counts of resistance genes and drug classes, and calculating a resistance score.
-These modules can also be specified manually as follows:
+These modules take  ``klebsiella_pneumo_complex__amr`` as a prerequisite and can be specified manually as follows:

 .. code-block:: Python